 Employment and Salaries in Accountancy

-An accountant earns an average salary of $54,988 per year.
+An accountant earns an average salary of $58,907 per year.
 Your earning potential will increase significantly once you have completed your qualifications.
 If you choose to study and work in the banking and investment sector your salary is more likely to be significantly higher.
-Employment for accountants has risen by a rate of 2.6% over the past 5 years and is expected to increase strongly through 2017.
+Employment for accountants has risen by a rate of around 2.7% over the past 5 years and is expected to continuously grow through to 2025.

 If you work for an accounting firm, the nature of many areas of work will mean you will spend a considerable amount of time out of your office visiting your clients.
 For instance, if you are required to audit a large company, you could potentially spend three or four weeks working away from the office.